Nervous & Phobic Patients

 - Tooth fracture is quite common.
 Is it as a result of trauma or just biting something?

 - Is the tooth painful or just rough?

 - See your dentist as soon as convenient.

 If you have toothache, contact us and we will see you as soon as possible

 Following a dental examination I will assess the suitability of your teeth to be whitened.

 If it is possible and beneficial to do whitening for you, this is the technique.

-I will take impressions of your teeth and custom made trays are made for you.
-You fetch the whitening kit and the trays one week later.
-This gradual whitening technique requires wearing the clear trays with the whitening gel at night for up to three weeks depending on the shade required.
+We will take impressions of your teeth and custom made trays are made for you.
+We fit the whitening trays and show you how to use them a few days later.
+This gradual whitening technique requires wearing the clear trays with the whitening gel for up to three weeks depending on the shade desired.